bigexchange/aws-devday-bigid/content/30_declare_data_sources/_index.md

     - Discovers and scans data sources
 - Data Source Connectors (AWS)
     - Structured: Athena, DynamoDB, and EMR
-    - Unstructured: S3 "buckets"
+    - Unstructured: S3
-- Azure and GCP data sources currently needs to be manually imported
+- Azure and GCP data sources currently needs to be manually imported (at this time)